Harald-U/kubernetes-handson/docs/lab5.md

 spec:
   selector:
     app: mysql
+  type: NodePort
   ports:
     - port: 3306
 ```

 Notice that we read e.g. MYSQL_PASSWORD from the configmap but assign it to MYSQL_ROOT_PASSWORD.

+1. Create the ConfigMap:

+    ```
+    kubectl create -f deploy/configmap-v1.yaml
+    ```

+    **Note:** ConfigMap use `create` instead of `apply` as `kubectl` command.
+They have no "desired" state.
+If you need to change a ConfigMap, you delete and recreate it.

-1. Apply the new MySQL configuration:
+2. Apply the new MySQL configuration:

     ```
     $ kubectl apply -f deploy/mysql-v3.yaml